Merciful123/python-projects/README.md

-=> Madlib:- It's a game in which a player prompts others to fill the blank spaces in a story before reading aloud.\n => Random_Madlib:- Tells random story unlike fixed story in Madlib.
+=> Madlib:- It's a game in which a player prompts others to fill the blank spaces in a story before reading aloud.

+=> Random_Madlib:- Tells random story unlike fixed story in Madlib.